BrowserWorks/website/README.md

 3. Inside the top `<script>` section, find and edit the `const mobileImageSrc = '...'` variable with your new image path (e.g. `/images/waterfox-mobile-ui.png`).
 4. If any styling update is required, find `<div id="rwd-mobile-ui" ... >` inside the same file.

-### How to sync content with Algolia?
+### How to sync content with DocSearch?

-1. Make sure environment variables are pointing to your Algolia account and search index.
-2. Run `pnpm run algolia`.
-3. If not already done, configure your index by adding an **Attribute for faceting** on the `lang` attribute (not searchable).
+1. Crawls need to be managed [manually](https://docsearch.algolia.com/docs/manage-your-crawls/).

 ## 🚀 Deploy on Cloudflare Pages